panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 // etc
 ```

-Every time `views` prop is updated with a new number, `MovieViewsRealtime` re-renders.
-This triggers `Movie` re-render too, regardless of `title` and `releaseDate` being the same.
+Every time `views` prop is updated with a new number, `MovieViewsRealtime` renders.
+This triggers `Movie` rendering too, regardless of `title` and `releaseDate` being the same.

 That's the right case to apply memoization on `Movie` component.